kerikun11/IR-Station/README.md

   1. Select "Generic ESP8266 Module" and configure each item of board settings properly.
 See Arduino Board Settings below.
   1. Select correct serial COM port and upload program to the device.
 When upload program, GPIO0 and GPIO2 must be pulled-up, and GPIO15 must be pulled-down.
 It's necessary to reset the devie immediately before upload.
 It's a little difficult.
   1. The uploading takes about 30 seconds.
   1. Upload the SPIFFS data: menu -> tool -> ESP8266 Sketch Data Upload.
+(See https://github.com/esp8266/Arduino/blob/master/doc/filesystem.md)
   1. Process termination.

 ## Arduino Board Settings